AWARDS & SCHOLARSHIPS

 1993: Connie Garcia, Ph.D., Emporia State University

+This award for the best conference presentation is based on evaluations from attendees of the KSWLA conference.
 The winner is given a stipend of $250 to present his/her session at the Central States Conference approximately 15 months later.

-2015: Rebecca Fleming, Andover Central High School, Andover, KS
+2015: Rebecca Fleming, Andover West High School

 "Designing and Managing Learning Menus"